Skip to main content

 Changes to the weather can occur quickly, so please keep up-to-date with the latest forecasts.
 For national severe weather information, MetService is New Zealand’s only authorised provider of Severe Weather Alerts.

-Severe thunderstorm watches or warnings may be issued by MetService at short notice so please be alert for and act on these without hesitation – do not wait for further analysis by Waikato Regional Council.
+There are no Thunderstorm Watches or Warnings for the Waikato region.
+However, there is a possibility severe thunderstorm watches or warnings may be issued by MetService at short notice so please be alert for and act on these without hesitation – do not wait for further analysis by Waikato Regional Council.

-For information on preparing for and keeping safe during a storm, see the National Emergency Management Agency's Get Ready website.
+For information preparing for and keeping safe during a storm, see the National Emergency Management Agency's Get Ready website.

 Likely/potential Impacts